Think American Dream and images of owning a single-family home pop up.

 The Great Recession triggered a 15 percent increase of three generations living under one roof between 2008 and 2010 when the numbers went from 3.8 million such households in 2008 to 4.4 million in 2010.

 Back in 2000 the Census reflected 4.2 million such households.
 Of those, 65 percent of the homes involved were owned by grandparents with their children and grandchildren living with them.
 The rest were grandparents living with their children who owned the homes.

-When you toss in parents who have their full-grown children living with them or non-related families or individuals living together under the same roof and single-family homes is a growing misnomer.
+When you toss in parents who have their full grown children living with them or non-related families or individuals living together under the same roof and single-family homes is a growing misnomer.

-Twelve years ago, the trend started accelerating in Manteca and Lathrop especially when it involved McMansions.
+A decade ago, the trend started accelerating in Manteca and Lathrop especially when it involved McMansions.

 Lathrop city staff at one point couldn’t understand why they were using more sewer capacity based on the number of dwellings.
 That’s when they did door-to-door checks and found out there were often two and sometimes three or four families that had bought a home together.